mikethomashaber/blog/_posts/2017-11-13-Coaching off Drama.markdown

 # The tools we need
 ### 1. Knowledge of the Drama Triange and our own starting gate positions

-### Exercises
+### Things to think about
-What are our patterns?
-What patterns do others notice?
+* What are our patterns?
+ * What patterns do others notice?
+* How do we get onto drama?
+* Are some people or situations better than others at getting us into drama?

 ## 2. Clean Feedback.
 ### Evidence, Inference, Impact

-### over 3 situations WWW, WWnsW, WCYDDnt
-We can ask these questions from each position on the drama triangle.
+For each position on the drama triangle that we occupy  in a situation we can ask for Clean Feedback.
+The format for Clean Feedback is
+* Evidence
+ * What happened exactly
+* Inference
+ * What conclusions are we making
+* Impact
+  * What effect does this have

+In Clean Feedback we ask the previous three questions for the following
+* What went well (www)
+ * Evidence, Inference, Impact
+* What went no so well (wwnsw)
+ * Evidence, Inference, Impact
+* What could work better next time (wcwbnt)
+ * Evidence, Inference, Impact

-### Exercises
+### Practise Clean Feedback
-Give clean feedback to others about what they have said and done.
+Give clean feedback to others.
-Use Evidence, Inference and Impact.
-WWW
-WWnsW
-WDYDDnt

 ### 3. Clean Setup